 Proving Negligence Because of Improper Cargo Weight Distribution

-To pursue a negligence claim successfully, you should hire an experienced Lexington improper cargo weight distribution accident attorney from Minner Vines Moncus Injury Lawyers.
+To pursue a negligence claim successfully, you should hire an experienced Lexington improper cargo weight distribution accident attorney from Minner Vines Injury Lawyers, PLLC.
 There are multiple elements of this type of crash you must prove for the insurance adjuster to approve your claim.
 If you can’t show that the truck driver or their employer was negligent in loading the cargo, and that’s what led to your injury, you’ll likely lose your case.

 The first step to proving negligence is showing that the at-fault party owed you a duty of care.
 All drivers have a duty of care to reasonably prevent injury to another person.
 You can demonstrate that with federal guidelines, which specify the proper way to load cargo with even weight distribution.